 Some changes take a bit more commitment than others.
 But you can work your way up to them one step at a time.

-Read on to gain some tips for success, as well as a few small and big changes you can make in your personal life for growth and developing positive habits.
+Read on to gain some tips for success, as well as a few small and big changes you can make for personal growth and to develop positive habits.

 Tips for making positive changes

-If you’re not sure where to start with making changes in your life, try some of the tips below:
+If you’re not sure where to start with making changes in your life, here are few tips worth trying:

 1. Identify what you want to change